manussr/exam-decision-sciences-research/README.md

 ## Files

 - **`requirements.txt`**: Contains a list of Python packages required to run the Jupyter Notebook.
 Use this file to set up your environment with all necessary dependencies.
-- **`script.ipynb`**: A Jupyter Notebook containing the analysis, code, and visualizations.
+- **`question-n.ipynb`**: A Jupyter Notebook containing the analysis, code, and visualizations.
 This notebook provides a step-by-step exploration of the data and findings.

 ## Getting Started